Alpha Progression

 It's crucial to relax and heal if you have aching muscles.
 The same muscle area should not be worked out again until the soreness disappears.
 To relieve discomfort, you can also apply heat or ice and, if necessary, take over-the-counter painkillers.

 Try our strength training app, Alpha Progression, if you're searching for a great way to gain muscle without getting too sore.
-Use the plan generator, enable periodization, and get a plan with gradually rising volume and intensity so your body can adjust to new workouts and gain muscle as effectively as possible.
+Use the plan generator, enable periodization, and get a plan with gradually increasing volume and intensity so your body can adjust to new workouts and gain muscle as effectively as possible.